SmartExpertInc/onyx-cutom/custom_extensions/COURSE_SHARING_IMPLEMENTATION_COMPLETE.md

 2. Opens link (no login required)
 3. Sees exact same interface as view-new-2
 4. Views course structure with all modules and lessons
-5. Sees which products are attached to each lesson
+5. Sees which products are attached to each lesson (green checkmarks)
 6. Clicks on green checkmark to view product
-7. Opens product in its full view page
+7. Navigates to `/public/product/{id}?share_token={token}` (no authentication needed)
+8. Views the full product (presentation, quiz, one-pager, video, etc.)
-8. Can navigate back to continue viewing course
+9. Can click "Back to Course" to return to course outline
+10. All access is validated via the share token

 ### Architecture Benefits
 1. **Reusable Components**: Leverages existing UI components and styling